SpaceVim/SpaceVim/docs/documentation.md

     project_rooter_outermost = false
 ```

-when using nearest directory, something we want to ignore some directory,
+Sometimes we want to ignore some directorys when detect the project root directory.
+add a `!` prefix before the pattern.
-for example ignore `node_packages/` directory.
+For example, ignore `node_packages/` directory:

 ```toml
 [options]